tkhamez/eve-srp/README.md

 - Custom providers for groups and alternative characters.
 - SRP requests with comments.
 - Base payout with modifiers.
-- Workflow with multiple status.
+- Workflow with multiple statuses.
 - Lists with open, in progress and approved requests.
 - Search function for all requests.
 - Admin UI to manage divisions and set their permissions.
-- Various options to customize the installation (texts, logo).
+- Various options to customise the installation (texts, logo).
 - Optional [zKillboard](https://github.com/zKillboard/zKillboard) integration.

 ![Screenshot-Edit-Request.png](Screenshot-Edit-Request.png)